 At a Glance - Nets

-When we slice and dice these shapes, we end up with interesting two-dimensional figures.
+When we slice and dice 3D shapes, we end up with interesting 2D figures.
 What we're doing is intersecting a plane (a 747, to be exact) with the shape to find its cross-section.
 We'll turn on the fasten seat belt sign, as there may be some turbulence.

 If we intersect a horizontal plane with a cylinder, we get a circle.
 But if we use a vertical plane, we get a rectangle.
 Cross-sections are useful to understand if you ever want to cut things into pieces.
 Like papers or muffins or that Furby that's still giving you nightmares.
 Yikes.